 CONTRIBUTOR

-- This role is best suited for volunteers, interns, or other specialized team members responsible for writing content
+- This role provides limited administrative access to the Stacks dashboard, specifically for the purpose of creating and editing content.
+It is best suited for volunteers, interns, or other specialized team members responsible for content creation.

 EDITOR